Shwetam77777/Healthy-Gut-AI/README.md

 🎯 Healthy-Gut-AI
 AI-Powered Medical Content Generation System

-This repository contains my solution for Problem 1 of the Software Engineer Assignment.
+This repository contains my solution for Problem.
 It demonstrates my ability to work with:

 🔹 LLM prompt engineering